 - Update the app and verify that no data is lost.

 Stress testing is focused on determining the performance efficiency of the application when subjected to conditions beyond normal load.
-The stress test is this context is targeted only at the mobile device.
+The stress test in this context is targeted only at the mobile device.

-Some of the test conditions that can be considered for stress testing include:
+Some of the conditions that can be considered for mobile QA testing stress testing include:

 - high CPU-usage